crypt0nX/Interpark-Bot/README.md

 Please note that you will still need to modify two functions in utils.seat_filter to filter specific venue seats.
 This will require you to study the code yourself.
 Good luck!

+For methods to bypass reCAPTCHA, thanks to https://github.com/sarperavci/GoogleRecaptchaBypass.
 ### 声明

 This code is for learning purposes only.
 Please delete it within 24 hours after downloading.